spectral-compute/scale-docs/docs/manual/how-to-use.md

 ### Others

-In the absence of other options, most build systems will use environment variables and information from invoking the first `nvcc` found in `PATH` to determine where CUDA is.
+Most build systems will use environment variables and information from invoking the first `nvcc` found in `PATH` to determine where CUDA is.
 As a result, the following works for many other build systems:

 ```bash
 # Update accordingly.